 Get your feet wet and your head fully immersed at HMSC...
 List of Summer Courses

 Marine Conservation and Education

-An exciting array of courses are available to upper division undergraduate and graduate students in Fall 2019.
+An exciting array of courses are available to upper division undergraduate and graduate students in the fall.
 Students can live at Hatfield Marine Science Center and create their own plan of study from courses in coastal and ocean science, resource management and policy, and outreach and education.

 Live at the coast while taking a full term of courses

 Experience diverse coastal habitats in small, hands-on courses